Cooking My Dreams

 • Neapolitan Ragù is usually made with many different cuts and types of meat, usually left in large chunks.
 It usually has both beef and pork with different types of meat like ribs, sausages, belly, shoulder, and so on.

-• Bolognese Ragù, instead, is made with minced meat and it has only pork belly (pancetta) and minced beef.
+• Bolognese Ragù, instead, is made with ground beef and it has only pork belly (pancetta) and minced beef.
+The best Bolognese sauce is not too liquid, and full of flavor.

 • Tuscan Ragù is very similar to the Bolognese, but it doesn't use pancetta.
-It has minced meat of both pork and belly and additionally has Juniper berries.
+It has ground meat of both pork and beef and additionally has Juniper berries.

 oval white tray full of tagliatelle bolognese